-U.S. Coast Guard (USCG) - \$11.9 billion to support a robust USCG operations and support budget, including additional military personnel.
-The bill provides necessary funding for construction of a new class of Polar Security Cutter, Offshore Patrol Cutter acquisition, Fast Response Cutter acquisition, aircraft recapitalization, and shore infrastructure enhancements.

-U.S. Secret Service (USSS) - \$2.18 billion to fully support USSS activities and additional hiring needed for the 2020 presidential campaign and support for upcoming National Security Special Events.
-The bill provides full funding to support the National Center for Missing and Exploited

-Children and provides a \$6 million increase in funding to train State and local officials in computer forensics and cyber investigations.
-The bill also enables payment to Secret Service personnel for overtime work performed during 2018.
+- U.S. Coast Guard (USCG) \$12.0 billion to support a robust USCG operations and support budget, including additional military personnel.
+The bill provides necessary funding for construction of a new class of Polar Security Cutter, Offshore Patrol Cutter acquisition, Fast Response Cutter acquisition, aircraft recapitalization, and shore infrastructure enhancements. - U.S. Secret Service (USSS) \$2.49 billion, \$242 million above the FY2018 enacted level, to fully support USSS activities and additional hiring needed for the 2020 presidential campaign and upcoming National Security Special Events.
+The bill provides \$15 million for deferred security and vehicle upgrades at the White House, full funding to support the National Center for Missing and Exploited Children, and a \$6 million increase in funding to train State and local officials in computer forensics and cyber investigations.

-Cybersecurity and Infrastructure Security Agency - \$1.68 billion, in addition to \$1.53 billion in fees for the Federal Protective Service accounted for in the bill.
+Cybersecurity and Infrastructure Security Agency (CISA) - \$1.68 billion, \$230 million below the FY2018 enacted level and \$139 million below the request, due to the transfer of the Office of Biometric Identity Management to the Department's Management Directorate.
+This level of funding is provided in addition to \$1.53 billion in fees for the Federal Protective Service accounted for in the bill.
 Cybersecurity, including protection of civilian Federal networks, is supported at \$1.1 billion.
-The bill also provides \$33 million to help states and localities guard the integrity of our elections with election security information sharing and assistance.
-The bill also reflects the recent Cybersecurity and Infrastructure Security Agency Act's directive to transfer the Office of Biometric Identity Management to the Department's Management Directorate.
+The agreement fully funds the National Cybersecurity Protection System and for Continuous Diagnostics and Mitigation.
+The bill provides \$33 million for election security information sharing and assistance that will support state and local efforts to guard the integrity of our elections.

-Federal Emergency Management Agency (FEMA) - \$19.8 billion, of which \$15.5 billion is for the Disaster Relief Fund.
-The bill includes strong support for state and local first responders and emergency management personnel, providing a total of \$3.3 billion for these grant and training programs when considering the effects of the enactment of the Disaster Recovery Reform Act enacted in October 2018.
+Federal Emergency Management Agency (FEMA) - \$16.6 billion, of which \$12.6 billion is for the Disaster Relief Fund.
+The bill includes strong support for state and local first responders and emergency management personnel, providing a total of \$3.3 billion for these grant and training programs when considering the effects of the enactment of the Disaster Recovery Reform Act, enacted in October 2018.

-Countering Weapons of Mass Destruction Office (CWMD) - \$429 million to fully support the newly established CWMD, which seeks to detect and prevent chemical, biological, and nuclear attacks against the U.S. and which was authorized by law on December 21, 2018.
+Countering Weapons of Mass Destruction Office (CWMD) - \$435 million to fully support the newly established CWMD office, which seeks to detect and prevent chemical, biological, and nuclear attacks against the U.S., and which was authorized by law on December 21, 2018.
+This is the first-ever appropriations bill to fully reflect the establishment of this office.

-U.S. Citizenship and Immigration Services - \$132 million for E-Verify operations and enhancements.
+U.S. Citizenship and Immigration Services (USCIS) - \$132 million for E-Verify operations and enhancements.